 What Causes RV Battery Corrosion?

-So, while flooded lead-acid batteries tend to form corrosion, the alternatives of AGM, gel mat, and lithium batteries don’t have this issue due to their design.
-(This is also why these other types of batteries are essentially maintenance-free.)
+First, let’s clarify that when we discuss battery corrosion issues, we’re referring to flooded lead-acid batteries.
+As we discussed in detail in our RV battery guide, four different types of batteries are commonly used in RVs, each utilizing a distinct battery chemistry.
+So, while flooded lead-acid batteries tend to form corrosion, the alternatives (such as AGM, gel mat, and lithium batteries) don’t have this issue due to their design (this is also why these other types of batteries are essentially maintenance-free).

 Flooded lead-acid batteries are, by far, the most susceptible to corrosion.
-That’s because hydrogen gas is released as your battery charges and discharges.
-Flooded lead acid batteries need venting ports to prevent the risk of the battery exploding from the buildup of this gas.
+That’s because hydrogen gas is released during both charging and discharging of your battery.
+Flooded lead-acid batteries require venting ports to prevent the risk of the battery exploding due to the buildup of this gas.
 But as the hydrogen gas bubbles leave the venting ports of the battery, they can carry battery acid with them, which causes corrosion.

-Let’s take a look at the most common causes of battery terminal corrosion.
+Let’s examine the most common causes of battery terminal corrosion:

 Age/Battery Sulfation